 - am image

 - idm image

-- 2. Run the forgeops delete command which deletes all CDK artifacts, including PVCs and the AM and IDM configurations in Git:
+- 3. Run the forgeops delete command, which deletes all CDK artifacts, including PVCs and the AM and IDM configurations in Git:

+'''

-\$ cd /path/to/forgeops/bin \$./forgeops delete --namespace my-namespace
+$ cd /path/to/forgeops/bin

+$ ./forgeops delete

+'''

-Respond Y to the two OK to delete. . .? prompts.
+Respond Y to all the OK to delete? prompts.